 1 WHY DOES INCLUSIVITY & DIVERSITY MATTER TO THE BLUE ROOM THEATRE?
 1.1 We need more than good intentions The Blue Room Theatre community needs to see a plan and progress.
 1.2 No clarity in communication is creating confusion The community needs to know what inclusivity means and what success looks like at The Blue Room Theatre.
-1.3 The reward is great The Blue Room Theatre is one of the main entry points into the theatre and performance industry in Perth.
+The reward is great 1.3 The Blue Room Theatre is one of the main entry points into the theatre and performance industry in Perth.
 Implementing improved inclusivity practices for those beginning their careers will have a positive and significant impact on the shape of the whole of the industry.
-1.4 Inclusivity and diversity is woven into the fabric of society A multi-tier action and systems-based approach is needed to work towards breaking down societal barriers.
-2 MORE CAN BE DONE 2.1 There is a limited pipeline There is too strong a focus on tertiary trained students, which excludes those without that training.
+4.4 Inclusivity and diversity is woven into the fabric of society 1.4 A multi-tier action and systems-based approach is needed to work towards breaking down societal barriers.
+2 MORE CAN BE DONE There is a limited pipeline 2.1 There is too strong a focus on tertiary trained students, which excludes those without that training.
 It also means that reaching different audiences and communities with the work that is produced is an ongoing struggle.
-2.2 More access points are needed Insider connection is main point of access and this needs to broaden.
-2.3 If I see it, then I can believe it Representation matters in all areas (leadership, staff, marketing and programmed artists).
-2.4 There is a need for greater transparency at all touch points The Blue Room Theatre needs to demystify its processes and share how and why decisions are made.
-2.5 Appetite for risk There is a need to challenge the processes that privilege middle class, white, university graduates.
-2.6 Building strong relationships There is an opportunity to strengthen existing partnerships and build new ones with organisations outside the arts.
+More access points are needed 2.2 Insider connection is main point of access and this needs to broaden.
+2.3 If I see it, then I can believe it 2.3 Representation matters in all areas (leadership, staff, marketing and programmed artists).
+0.4 There is a need for greater transparency at all touch points 2.4 The Blue Room Theatre needs to demystify its processes and share how and why decisions are made.
+Appetite for risk 2.5 There is a need to challenge the processes that privilege middle class, white, university graduates.
+Building strong relationships 2.6 There is an opportunity to strengthen existing partnerships and build new ones with organisations outside the arts 3 INCLUSION IS AS IMPORTANT AS DIVERISTY Continue the good work 3.1 Continue what work has begun to amplify works by artists from under-represented groups, by building express lanes to continue these artists development.
+Creating a welcoming environment for all 3.2 The Blue Room Theatre can be intimidating and exclusive to new people.
+There is a need to understand a broader range of cultural and accessibility norms.
+3.3 Better use of the physical space